 The interpolation method used is an important factor in the correctness of the output.
-The better the method is, the smaller the error will be.
-We used cubic convolution [7] to implement the skews.
+We used cubic convolution [4] to implement the skews.
 This method is a good compromise between accuracy, computational cost and window size.

 The lines obtained in this way are interpolated, but have the same number of samples as the Bresenham line of the same parameters.
-It is expected that these result in a somewhat better translationinvariance.
+It is expected that these result in a somewhat better translation-invariance.
 The mayor drawback is that the result needs to be skewed back.
-As stated before, morphological operations do not produce band-limited images, and therefore the results are not sampled properly.
+Morphological operations do not 4 produce band-limited images, and therefore the results are not sampled properly.
 Interpolating the result of a morphological operation is questionable at best.